taylorgrant/twAccount/README.md

 the imagery posted and estimate topic models for both the timeline as well as the mentions of that brand.

+Twitter extraction capabilities are courtesy of `rtweet`.
+Image processing and conversion into collages is thanks to the `magick` package.
 The topic modeling process relies on the `BTM` package, which is designed for short texts as opposed to standard LDA, which relies on a larger corpus.
 The `BTM` output is then processed using several functions borrowed from the `LDAvis` package.

 ## Installation